sumibi-yakitori/sumibi-yakitori/hid.md

 ### Trackballs

 **ELECOM IST (M-IT11DRBK)**

+This product uses bearings in the trackball support mechanism.
+However, all button switches are heavy.
+The heavy clicking of the main switches in particular leads to discomfort and fatigue as the time of use increases, so it is advisable to replace these switches first and foremost.

 | Button         | Original parts              | Replacement parts        |
 | -------------- | --------------------------- | ------------------------ |